totten/hyde/README.md

 * Add an admin form for manging `hyde_path`
 * Test/implement page-cache support.
 * Rework as Drupal entity.
 If the file-system is writeable, allow editing the `body` via CLI or GUI.
+* Add more options to the metadata for:
+    * Setting permissions
+    * Changing layouts

 # Coding Style